 Graduate at Graduation

-Open to Growth
+Dedicated to Growth

 By graduation the U of D Jesuit student will exhibit a mastery of those academic requirements for advanced forms of education.
 He will have developed many intellectual skills and understandings that cut across and go beyond academic requirements for college entrance.
 The student is also developing habits of intellectual inquiry, as well as a disposition towards life-long learning.
 He is beginning to see the need for intellectual integrity in his personal quest for religious truth and in his response to issues of social justice.